mlin/stakesign/README.md

 1. your SHA256 file digest(s) match the published signature
 2. the signature transaction's From address is what the publisher has announced
-3. that address *currently* [holds whatever ETH balance](https://etherscan.io/address/0x83cee747e4bcff80938ea1056f925d1c24412f0b) assures you of the signer's ongoing interest in securing it (perhaps, but not necessarily, the amount advertised inside the signature)
+3. that address *currently* [holds an ETH balance](https://etherscan.io/address/0x83cee747e4bcff80938ea1056f925d1c24412f0b) evincing the signer's ongoing interest in securing it (perhaps, but not necessarily, the amount advertised inside the signature)

 Additional subjective factors you could look into: (4) the signature transaction's timestamp seems within your expectations; (5) the public activity ledger for the signing address doesn't seem suspicious, e.g. signing tons of stuff the publisher isn't associated with.